-Brian Russ Law, Inc. is a United States trademark law firm focused on helping companies build and protect their brands.
+Brian Russ Law, Inc. is a United States trademark law office focused on helping companies build and protect their brands.
 We understand the need to differentiate your brand from your competition.
-A small business owner and serial entrepreneur, lawyer Brian understands the struggles of small business owners and how securing brand protection is critical when setting your business apart from the competition.
-Brian works with businesses across the USA work through common branding issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
-If you’re looking for top-notch trademark legal support in Hot Springs Village, Arkansas, then you’ve come to the right place.
+A small business owner and serial entrepreneur, attorney Brian recognizes the difficulties of small business owners and how securing brand protection is critical when setting your business apart from the competition.
+Brian works with corporations throughout the United States of America work through common branding issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+If you’re looking for top-notch trademark legal guidance in Hot Springs Village, Arkansas, then you’ve come to the right place.

 Hot Springs Village’s Trademark Attorney